70 Wedding Traditions & Their Meanings in the UK & Rest of the World

 This is another tradition which dates back to the days when marriage was more of a business arrangement.
 Brides would quite literally be handed over to “a new owner”, usually in exchange for money or dowry.

-Nowadays, it is totally up to the bride who gives them away.
+Nowadays, it is totally up to the bride who gives them away - and as not every wedding has a bride, it's a tradition that can be reinvented to suit LGBTQ+ couples.
 It can be a special moment to share with your dad, but you’ve got to feel comfortable.
 If it’s better suited to your family, perhaps your mum or sibling could give you away.

 7. Why Does the Bride Stand to the Left of the Groom?

-The bride stands to the left of the groom during a traditional Christian wedding ceremony so that the groom can protect her with his left arm and use his sword with the right.
+The bride stands to the left of the groom during traditional Christian wedding celebrations so that the groom can protect her with his left arm and use his sword with the right.

-The exception to this is Jewish weddings where the bride would traditionally stand on the right.
+The exception to this is Jewish traditional wedding celebrations where the bride would traditionally stand on the right.

 8. Why Do We Wear the Ring on the Fourth Finger of the Left Hand?